friverosicc/work-logs-app/README.md

 ### Online version of the demo project
 The URL of the demo project is http://demo.mindaft.com/

-Actually, there are three users created
+Currently, there are three users created

     * username: 'admin', password: 'admin'
     * username: 'manager', password: 'manager'